-The financial statements of the Plan are prepared using the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America.
+The financial statements of the Plan are prepared using the accrual method of accounting.
 Participant contributions and Applied matching contributions are recorded in the period during which Applied withholds payroll deductions from participants' earnings.
 Benefits are recorded when paid.

 Plan year